Cat meat: Vietnam

 As of 2015, cat meat is eaten in Vietnam.
 It is generally seen on menus with the euphemism "tiểu hổ", literally "little tiger" or "baby tiger", rather than the literal "thịt mèo".
-Cat galls have aphrodisiacal properties, according to people in North Vietnam.
+Cat galls have aphrodisiacal properties, according to people in Northern Vietnam.
 In 2018, however, officials in the city of Hanoi urged citizens to stop eating dog and cat meat, citing concerns about the cruel methods with which the animals are slaughtered and the diseases this practice propagates, including rabies and leptospirosis.
 Another reason for this exhortation seems to be a concern that the practice of dog and cat consumption, most of which are stolen household pets, could tarnish the city's image as a "civilised and modern capital".
 According to data from a market research study by Four Paws, approximately 8% of people living in Hanoi have consumed cat meat in their lives.

 According to The Independent in April 2020, COVID-19 led to increased dog and cat meat sales in Vietnam (and Cambodia) due to their perceived health benefits against the virus.